MUNASAR-ABDI/PoseFit_project/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Git Setup
+This project is now under version control with Git.